williamtwitty/DevMenu/README.md

 ## What this app is:

-This app was designed to make ordering more efficient by eliminating server/customer interaction
+This app was designed to make ordering more efficient by eliminating server/customer interaction.
+The project took two weeks and was created by four people.

 ## What this app can do: